newsuk/times-components/packages/article-paragraph/README.md

 # Article Paragraph

-This packages provides a component for displaying an article paragraph on android and web, including support for displaying a "drop cap" at the beginning of a paragraph.
+This packages provides a component for displaying an article paragraph, including support for displaying a "drop cap" at the beginning of a paragraph.

-On the web, the drop cap is implemented using CSS floats, and should work with any styling or markup used.
+The drop cap is implemented using CSS floats, and should work with any styling or markup used.

 ## Contributing